Jeffrey Wright: 2016–2024: Westworld and American Fiction

 In 2019, he acted in the Steven Soderbergh directed Netflix comedy-drama The Laundromat starring Meryl Streep, Antonio Banderas, and Gary Oldman.
 He also acted in John Crowley's drama The Goldfinch starring Nicole Kidman, Sarah Paulson, and Finn Wolfhard.
 Wright starred in the video game The Last of Us Part II as Isaac, the leader of the Washington Liberation Front.
 The game was released on June 19, 2020.
 Wright voices the Watcher in the Disney+ animated series What If...?
 (2021), which is set in the Marvel Cinematic Universe (MCU).

 In 2021, Wright portrayed food writer Roebuck Wright in the film The French Dispatch by Wes Anderson.
 He reunited with Anderson portraying General Gibson in the 2023 film Asteroid City.

 He portrayed Adam Clayton Powell Jr. in the Netflix biographical drama film Rustin and played fictional author Thelonious "Monk" Ellison in the satirical comedy-drama American Fiction both released in 2023.
 The latter earned him a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination and an Academy Award nomination for Best Actor.
 Sterling K. Brown was nominated for the Academy Award for Best Supporting Actor for American Fiction, and the nomination of Wright and Brown was the first time a black lead actor and a black supporting actor from the same film were both nominated for Academy Awards.

 In 2024, Wright starred in the Showtime series The Agency as Henry Ogletree.

-In 2025, Wright reprised his role as Isaac Dixon in the second season of the HBO series adaptation of The Last of Us.
+In 2025, Wright voiced the character Chase in the video game Dispatch and reprised his role as Isaac Dixon in the second season of the HBO series adaptation of The Last of Us.

 Personal life

 Wright married actress Carmen Ejogo in August 2000.
-They have a son named Elijah and a daughter named Juno and lived in Brooklyn, New York City.
+They have a son and a daughter and lived in Brooklyn, New York City.
 They have since divorced.

 He is a fan of the Washington Commanders.

 In 2004, Wright received an honorary degree from his alma mater Amherst College.

 Wright was the chairman and co-founder of the now-defunct Taia, LLC and Taia Peace Foundation and Vice Chairman of Taia Lion Resources, Inc, a gold-exploration company which sought to create a sustainable and conflict-free gold mining operation in Sierra Leone.